fleetdm/fleet/handbook/people.md

 ### 1:1 Mike:Sid Document Preparation

-Every two weeks our CEO Mike has a 1:1 meeting with our Investor Sid and there are four parts our Digital Experience Team completes while constructing this document.
+Every two weeks, our CEO Mike has a 1:1 meeting with our Investor Sid.
+The Digital Experience Team completes four parts while constructing the associated document.

  - After the 1:1 meeting has happened, Charlie makes a copy of the original document, labels it "yyyy-mm-dd Backup copy of Mike from Fleet & Sid," and moves it to a private folder.
  - Charlie will change the permissions on the new copy to share it with Mike and Zach and set Mike to be the file's owner.
-If there are any agenda items labeled "TODO", Charlie will make a comment in the backup copy to assign them to Mike.
+If there are any agenda items labeled "TODO," Charlie will comment in the backup copy to assign them to Mike.
  - Charlie prepares the original document by deleting the agenda items in the "Hallway" and "Feedback" sections, leaving only the "Vision" section.
  - Charlie will update the monthly "All Hands" link and grant Sid viewing access.
  - Charlie will send Mike links to the new document and the backup copy in a direct message in Slack.